 Also west of Nidderdale and incorporated into the AONB is Fountains Abbey.
 The abbey is one of the finest examples of a Cistercian monastery in England.
 Adjoining the abbey is Studley Royal Deer Park a popular venue for a weekend stroll.
 While Fountains Abbey may seem a world away from the Pennines there is in fact an important connection in that the monks of Fountains were major landowners particularly in the Yorkshire Dales.
 Fountains Fell, for example, takes its name from abbey.

 To the south east of Nidderdale is the Washburn Valley whose main feature, as mentioned above, is a chain of four reservoirs.
 While the reservoirs all provide some enjoyable low level walking there are also some good walks to be had on the surrounding moors.
 The gathering grounds of the Washburn are on the flanks of Great Pock Stones a close neighbour to the better known Simon's Seat just across the 'border' in the Yorkshire Dales.
 Further south the moors high above Fewston and Swinsty reservoirs, such as Round Hill, also offer good walking off the beaten track.

-Of the nine Pennine areas on this website Nidderdale is the one closest to where I live and the one I visited most before taking up hill walking as a hobby.
+Of the ten Pennine areas on this website Nidderdale is the one closest to where I live and the one I visited most before taking up hill walking as a hobby.
 Exploring Brimham Rocks and picnics by Thruscross Reservoir are cherished childhood memories.
 Hill walking has helped me explore even more of this fantastic area and appreciate it even more.